AmitKumarDas/Decisions/blogs/code_that_lasts_idiomatic_maya.md

 // Any returns true if at-least one of the predicate
 // condition pass successfully against the provided
 // entity
+//
+// NOTE:
+// Any represents OR-ing of predicates found in
+// PredicateList
 func (l PredicateList) Any(e *entity) bool {
   if len(l) == 0 {
     return true